 Furniture, equipment and tools

 The kitchen is equipped with basic kitchenware and utensils, a stove with owen, a fridge/freezer, a microwave owen, a coffee pan/maker and a water cooker.
+The tap water is drinkable.

 Please take care of the furniture and interior.
 If you do any painting, woodwork or similar, you are required to cover your working area and make sure there will be no spills or scratches to the furniture and interior.

 Three traditional bicycles are available; a blue men’s bicycle and a red and a black women’s model.
+Please take care of the bikes.
+Spare tyres, pumps etc are available.
+For your luggage we have one carriage and a bicycle trailer.

 We have collected a small library of books on the topics of archipelago, maritime history, nature and art.
 They are available in our bookshelf, located in apartment 1.
 Feel free to borrow them from your neighbour.